(This post may contain affiliate links. Please read our disclosure policy for more information.)

 A Search For a New Tent

-There were mounting issues that kept popping up – little holes in the floor, zippers not working properly, and seams that were starting to split.
-Despite all the small issues, that tent with loaded with camping memories, so we were going to delay replacing it for as long as we could.
+There were mounting issues that kept popping up – tiny holes in the floor, zippers not working correctly, and seams that were starting to split.
+Despite all the minor problems, that tent with loaded with camping memories, so we were going to delay replacing it for as long as we could.

-But then came that camping trip with the wind and rain, and our tent was done.
+But then came that camping trip with the wind and rain, and our tent was done for.

 We wanted a 6 person tent.
 We definitely aren’t beginner campers, but that was about all we knew.
 With that as starting point, the search was on (find tips on finding the perfect tent that we learned along the way here).

 And there were still over 70 tents.

 Sifting through height, floor space, waterproofness, and more, we landed on the Kelty Trail Ridge 6.
-The biggest selling feature was the stargazing roof.
+The most significant selling feature was the stargazing roof.

 Putting the Trail Ridge to Use

-Just a few short days after getting the tent, we put it to the test so we could give you our Kelty Trail Ridge 6 review.
+Just a few short days after getting the tent, we put it to the test so we could share our Kelty Trail Ridge 6 review here.
 This tent was our home away from home on our summer road trip that brought us to 11 different campgrounds over 25 days.

-While the sleeping capacity on this Trail Ridge ridge model is 6 people, you also have to take gear into account.
+While the sleeping capacity on this Trail Ridge ridge model is 6 people, you also have to consider gear.
 As a general rule of thumb, the sleeping capacity should be reduced by 2 for any tent that sleeps 4 or more people.
 That means this family tent, rated for 6 people, sleeps 4 comfortably with gear.

-The 82 sq ft of floor space is small compared to some other family tents, especially compared to the 100 sq ft of our Eureka!
+The 82 sq ft of floor space is small compared to other family tents, primarily the 100 sq ft of our Eureka!
 Headquarters.
 Floor space was our biggest concern with the Kelty Trail Ridge 6, but that extra space has not been missed yet.

 This tent does come in other sleeping capacities of 4 and 8 people if you need something smaller or bigger.

 The Kelty Trail Ridge 6 floor and rainfly have a waterproofness rating of 1800mm.
-If that rating doesn’t mean anything to you, all you need to know is that the higher the mm number the better the waterproofing.
+If that rating doesn’t mean anything to you, all you really need to know is that the higher the mm number, the better the waterproofing.